chandlercoven/everleigh/README.md

 2. Integrate with external services (weather, calendar, email, reminders)
 3. Handle multi-step agent interactions
 4. Process and store conversation data

+## Recent Updates

+### Dependency Modernization (June 2024)

+The project dependencies have been modernized to ensure compatibility with Node.js 18+ and prepare for Node.js 20:

+- Replaced deprecated packages with modern alternatives:
+  - Added `sharp` as a modern replacement for image processing
+  - Updated to `@infisical/sdk` for secret management
+  - Upgraded to `rimraf` v5 and added `fast-glob` for better file operations
+  - Added `google-auth-library` for modern authentication

+For detailed information about these changes, see [DEPENDENCY_MODERNIZATION.md](DEPENDENCY_MODERNIZATION.md).

 ## Security Features